saharaying/henkei/README.md

 ### Java Runtime

 Henkei packages the Apache Tika application jar and requires a working JRE for it to work.
+Check that you either have the `JAVA_HOME` environment variable set, or that `java` is in your path.

 ### Gem